The International Association of Canine Professionals is dedicated to the education, development and support of dog training professionals world-wide.

-In achieving these aims through education and training, the IACP works actively to reduce cruelty and abuse to canine partners.
+In achieving these aims through education and training, the IACP works actively to reduce cruelty and abuse in the canine industry.

 Specifically, the INTERNATIONAL ASSOCIATION OF CANINE PROFESSIONALS is an organization which:

-2. Establishes communications networks between members for the benefit and co-operation of all members.
+- Establishes communications networks between members for the benefit and cooperation of all members.

-10. Assists members in establishing a true competitive, non-monopolized market within their profession, and supports control within the industry to sustain its success.
+- Assists members in establishing a truly competitive, non-monopolized market within their profession, and supports control within the industry to sustain its success.